instabase/foundation/README.md

 There are Python and TypeScript versions of the Foundation types.
 Both the Python and the TypeScript projects are rooted at this repo's root.

+## Versioning

+(Please talk to Andrey if this changes.)

+To ship a new version of Foundation:
+- Grep for `FOUNDATION_VERSION` and update the version strings.
+- Make a commit that includes all the changes for your new version, including the version string bumps.
+- Merge your commit into `instabase/foundation/main`.
+- Make a new release in GitHub for your new Foundation version.
+  This will also create a Git tag for the version.

 ## Installing

 **(These instructions may be out-of-date.
 Please check with Aaron/Andrey/Erick.)**